 There is no helps that is too small to be carried out.
-Every little helps that you render to another person, it means a lot to that person at least.
-Therefore don’t stop helping, even if it is as simple as helping someone to cross the road.
+Every little help that you render to another person, it means a lot to that person at least.
+Therefore, don’t stop helping, even if it is as simple as helping someone to cross the road.

 Ways to Help Others

 What then are the little things in life that you can be a blessing to others?
 Some of these may seem trivial to you, but it surely means a lot to the person being helped.
 I would like to list a few here so that the next time if you have such an opportunity, go for it and be a blessing.